 ACF Silver medal (32–35.99 points)

 Awards will be presented at the national conference.
 All winners will be announced on the NACUFS website, through press releases, and in the post-conference edition of Campus Dining Today®.

 All recipes and photos entered into the Culinary Challenge become the property of NACUFS.

 By entering, contestants grant permission to NACUFS to publish and/or use in any way the materials submitted, including the recipes and names and photos of competitors.

 Permission to use copyrighted materials, symbols, etc., must be verified with a copy of the permission from the copyright owner.

 NACUFS shall not be liable or responsible for personal, college, or company equipment that is lost, stolen, or broken unless such equipment has been authorized in writing by the executive director for use in connection with association activities.
 (NACUFS P&P A-220)

-Each competitor will receive (2) 2.5 pound live lobsters.
-Competitors will be responsible for trimming and portioning of mandatory ingredient.
+Each competitor will receive (1) 1 1/2 - 2 pound buffalo flank steak.
+Competitors will be responsible for trimming and portioning of mandatory protein.